HopsonCommunity/Community-Game/README.md

 Press in the play green like button and then another popup appears, in the executable config select the only available and click run.

-Then the IDE compiles CMake and builds the project.
+Then the IDE reads the CMake and builds the project.

 ## Compiling in every other toolchain/IDE